BenHinson/Nanode/README.md

 ## Core Features
 - **Recent** - View and visit files and folders that have been recently viewed or edited.
 - **Information** - Fetch, view and edit data on any file or folder from its name to a description or colour tag.
-- **Search** - Locate a file or folder via [Nova](https://dev.nanode.one/nova), Nanode's custom comprehensive search API.
+- **Search** - Locate a file or folder via [Nova](https://dev.nanode.one/nova), Nanodes custom comprehensive search API.
-- **Share** - Generate a custom link to share your files with whomever you want.
-[EG](https://link.nanode.one/BGRDGAE-PIF18ZHJ)
+- **Share** - Generate a unique link to share your files with whomever you want.
+[E.g.](https://link.nanode.one/BGRDGAE-PIF18ZHJ)
 - **Preview** - Open multiple different files within Nanode, eg: Images, Video, Audio, Text and Fonts.
-- **Bin** - Delete a folder or file and have it moved to the bin for 30 days where you can still restore the content.
+- **Bin** - Delete a folder or file and have it moved to the bin for 30 days where you can visit to restore the content.

 <!-- - **Item Customisation** - Set colours, descriptions, security and names for every file and folder.
 - **Links** - Generate short links for others to see, or send them a download link for a whole directory.